jlombino/dsc-phase3-project/README.md

 <h1>Preliminary Modeling</h1>

-The primary metric used to evaluate models for this project is <b>Recall Score</b>.
-Precision score is also used as a secondary metric.
+The primary metric used to evaluate models for this project is <b>F-beta Score</b> weighted for recall.
 Class weights and SMOTE were used to correct for the ~6:1 class imbalance where appropriate.

 The following preliminary models were used to attempt to classify customers into churn and non-churn groups:
 <ol>